This text is translated into Russian by google automatic human level neural machine.

 And to import from another country, especially in summer, a perishable product like ice cream is generally nonsense.
 Will there appear in the near future purely Chinese ice cream "Santa Claus" or "Snowman"?
 Quite possibly.

 Nevertheless, there are Russian products in China.
-In addition to shops in the border cities, Altai flour and pasta, sunflower and soybean oil, chocolate sweets and biscuits, fruit and vegetable juices and beer, instant coffee and tea in bags (that's what I do not understand in the homeland of tea!)
-You can buy in Harbin and Beijing.
-A few dozen shops on the Internet platform Taobao completely close the demand of the rest of China.
+In addition to shops in border towns, Altai flour and pasta, sunflower and soybean oil, chocolates and cookies, fruit and vegetable juices and beer, instant coffee and tea bags (this is what I don’t understand in the homeland of tea!)
+Can be bought in Harbin and Beijing.
+And several dozen shops on the Taobao Internet platform completely cover the demand of the rest of China.